packrat888/MilitaryTimeToCivilianTime/README.md

 # MilitaryTimeToCivilianTime
-This java program takes the user input military time and converts it to the traditional civilian on most people machines.
+This java program takes the user input military time and converts it to the traditional civilian time on most peoples machines.